A home office has always been a coveted space. With remote work on the rise, office space is a hot commodity sought by many potential home buyers.

 Every office needs the proper lighting.

 Overhead lights, lamps, and task lighting should be placed strategically throughout the room to supplement or replace natural lighting.
-Even if your home office has windows that provide lots of natural lighting, be sure to turn on all the lights and open the curtains during walkthroughs.
+Even if your home office has windows that let in plenty of natural light, be sure to turn on all the lights and open the curtains during walkthroughs.

-A well-lit workspace looks cleaner, larger, more functional, and friendlier, which is especially important for office spaces that don’t have windows or for any office in the winter.
+A well-lit workspace looks cleaner, larger, more functional, and friendlier, which is especially important for office spaces without windows or for any office in winter.

 When choosing the lighting for your home office, add some LEDs.
 There are many reasons why this type of lighting is the most popular today – they’re bright, quiet, energy-efficient, and don’t generate heat.

-For a modern touch, consider adding some LED strip lighting on the underside of a shelf or row of cabinets.
+For a modern touch, consider adding LED strip lighting beneath a shelf or a row of cabinets.

 Accessorize Wisely